scraperacc/vue-data/README.md

 The getter/setters are invisible to the user, but under the hood they enable Vue.js to perform dependency-tracking and change-notification when properties are accessed or modified.
 One caveat is that browser consoles format getter/setters differently when converted data objects are logged.

-For every directive / data binding in the template, there will be a corresponding watcher object, which records any properties “touched” during its evaluation as dependencies.
+For every directive / data binding in the template, there will be a corresponding **watcher object**, which records any properties “touched” during its evaluation as dependencies.
 Later on when a dependency’s setter is called, it triggers the watcher to re-evaluate, and in turn causes its associated directive to perform DOM updates.

 ![vue changes steps](./assets/img.png)